InukaAsith/GPT2-Telegram-Chatbot/README.md

-# Undestanded the concept..
+# Undestood the concept..
 I will write this soon to DaisyX

 ## GPT2-Telegram-Chatbot